 Pitfall 3: Difficulties in pulling it off

 Another difficulty that businesses have is actually pulling it off.
 Sometimes, actually getting many different parts to work well together can be such a challenge that you have a hard time actually achieving the goal that you set out to achieve.
-A technology that you are developing takes a lot longer to perfect than you were expecting or your inexperience in your market may cause early-missteps.
+A technology that you are developing takes a lot longer to perfect than you were expecting or your inexperience in your market may cause early missteps.
 Not everything will go as expected and new challenges will arise.

 Top Tip: It is important to recognize that while planning is important, it is also important to be being willing to pivot and try new approaches as needed.
-Indeed, advance thought may actually help you adapt down the road: the more you have through through your approach and considered potential difficulties in advance, the better placed you likely will be to work through issues as they arise.
+Indeed, advanced thought may actually help you adapt down the road: the more you have thought through your approach and considered potential difficulties in advance, the better placed you likely will be to work through issues as they arise.

 A key thing to recognize is that there will inevitably be times where not everything goes to plan.
-If you have already thought through possible ways that you can adapt and adjust, the easier you will find it to pivot to a new solution and avoid possible pitfall impacting the whole organization.
+If you have already thought through possible ways that you can adapt and adjust, the easier you will find it to pivot to a new solution and avoid possible pitfalls impacting the whole organization.